dotnet/csharpstandard/standard/classes.md

 When the body of the async function terminates, the return task is moved out of the incomplete state:

 - If the function body terminates as the result of reaching a return statement or the end of the body, any result value is recorded in the return task, which is put into a *succeeded* state.
+- If the function body terminates because of an uncaught `OperationCanceledException`, the exception is recorded in the return task which is put into the *cancelled* state.
-- If the function body terminates as the result of an uncaught exception ([§13.10.6](statements.md#13106-the-throw-statement)) the exception is recorded in the return task which is put into a *faulted* state.
+- If the function body terminates as the result of any other uncaught exception ([§13.10.6](statements.md#13106-the-throw-statement)) the exception is recorded in the return task which is put into a *faulted* state.

 ### 15.15.4 Evaluation of a void-returning async function